JITInnovation/projectmanagement/SOFTWARE_REQUIREMENT_SPECIFICATION.md

 ## 4. Non-Functional Requirements

 - **NFR1 (Security):** All data transmission between the client and server must be encrypted via HTTPS.
 Passwords must be hashed and salted.
+The Login Module must follow secure authentication and session management practices.
 - **NFR2 (Performance):** Page load times should not exceed 3 seconds.
 Database queries for resource availability should execute in under 2 seconds.
 - **NFR3 (Usability):** The user interface must be clean, intuitive, and responsive, providing a good user experience on both desktop and tablet devices.
+The Login Module should provide a user-friendly and accessible login experience.

 - **NFR4 (Reliability):** The system should have an uptime of 99.5%.

 ## 5. System Architecture (Proposed)